hackhub-education/web-tweet-express/notes/11-deployment.md

 2.  go to the `site-available` directory
     - `cd /etc/nginx/site-available`
 3.  to be more organized, I would suggest one domain one setting file
-4.  go to `site-enable` directory where is linked with `site-available` to enable the config
+4.  go to `cd /etc/nginx/site-enable` directory where is linked with `site-available` to enable the config
 5.  `sudo rm default`  // to delete the file default which will disable the setting
 6. Let's make a copy of this file and clean up the file too
     - `sudo cp default <full domain name>`